-Wells Fargo Bank, N.A., trustee of the Plan, its subsidiaries, and affiliates maintain and manage certain investments of the Plan, for which the Plan is charged investment expenses.
+Wells Fargo Bank, N.A., trustee of the Plan as of both December 31, 2020 and 2019, its subsidiaries, and affiliates maintain and manage certain investments of the Plan, for which the Plan is charged investment expenses.
 The Plan also invests in the common stock of the Employer.